Sunday

 ---

-The Jews knew Jesus was claiming to be God and that Jesus had existed before Abraham was even born.
+The Judaean leaders knew Jesus was claiming to be God and that Jesus had existed before Abraham was even born.
 They also knew the story of Moses and how God spoke with Moses on the mountain.
 What God said to Moses is recorded for us in Exodus 3:14.

 And God said unto Moses, "I AM THAT I AM: and he said, Thus shalt thou say unto the children of Israel, I AM hath sent me unto you."